MarkDaviesEsendex/Esendex-Azure-Binding/README.md

 }
 ```

-Currently only supports sms messaging - even though it would be trivial to implement voice messaging
+*Note*: Currently only supports sms messaging - even though it would be trivial to implement voice messaging

+## Retrieving sms information